dms-vep/Nipah_Malaysia_RBP_DMS/data/custom_analyses_data/README.md

 # Custom data
-This subdirectory contains input data used by custom analyses jupyter notebooks
+This subdirectory contains input data used by custom analyses jupyter notebooks and supplemental data for paper

 [theme.py](theme.py):
 * File for setting custom altair themes, used by all notebooks for plotting